Q and A

 An HIV test will focus you on your sexual health.
 If it is negative, use this experience to become aware of your sexual health in the futures.
 If you are sexually active, and take risks in the future, repeat the test every year as part of an annual check up.

-Your test centre should clearly explain the results of your test.
+Your doctor or test centre should explain your test results.

-If you have questions that we not explained, or that still worry you, go back to ask that centre again.
+They should do this slowly and clearly.
+If you have questions or are still worried, please go back to ask again.

 Results are generally given as: